Joining the Network

 - all information submitted is complete and correct

-- Once reviewed and approved, Network Development submits the LOI to the Medical Staff Office (MSO).
+- Once reviewed and approved, Network Development submits the provider’s information to the credentialing verification office (CVO), Aperture, LLC.

 - Upon receipt of a completed application and any requested documentation, the credentialing process for a new provider will be completed within ninety (90) days.